 The practice had systems, processes and policies in place to manage and monitor risks to patients, staff and visitors to the practice.
-These included regular checks of the building, the environment and infection prevention and control.
+These included regular checks of the building, the environment, infection prevention and control and sharps disposal.

-There was a control of substances hazardous (COSHH) to health risk assessment and associated procedures in place.
+The principal dentist had a control of substances hazardous (COSHH) to health risk assessment and associated procedures in place.
 Staff maintained records of products used at the practice and retained manufacturer's product safety details to inform staff what action to take in the event of, for example, spillage, accidental swallowing, or contact with the skin.
 Measures were identified to reduce risks associated with these products, for example, the use of personal protective equipment for staff and patients, the secure storage of chemicals, and the display of safety signs.
+We noted the cleaner employed by the practice worked alone and did not have access to this information.
+We also noted the practice did not have a lone working policy in place.